AkibMohtasim/motoscape/README.md

 # Project Details

-This is a demo website of Motorcycle and Accessories [Motoscape](https://github.com/facebook/create-react-app).
+This is a demo website of Motorcycle and Accessories [Motoscape Live Site](https://motoscape-16.web.app).

 ## Libraries and frameworks